 The Quilt Releases National RFP for OpenFlow Enabled Network Switches

 The Quilt, Inc. (The Quilt) is a collaboration of advanced regional network organizations.
 It is a dynamic forum where leaders from throughout the advanced research and education network community build on the intellectual capital and best practices of network service providers worldwide.
 Based on the participants’ combined experiences in operations and development of leading edge technologies, The Quilt aims to influence the national agenda on information technology infrastructure, with particular emphasis on networking.
 Through this coalition, The Quilt promotes delivery of networking services at lower cost, higher performance, greater reliability, and heightened security.
 The Quilt derives support and primary funding from its participants.
-For a full listing and description of each of the current Quilt participants, please see
+For a full listing and description of each of the current Quilt participants, please see The Quilt Participants

 There is a well-defined track record of success for companies who have created meaningful partnerships with this leading-edge networking community.
 Quilt organizations and the institutions they connect are consistently early adopters of new technologies, including but not limited to network technologies and ways of implementing them.
 The Quilt also leads the curve in finding new ways to organize networks to multi-organizational benefit.
 Our unsurpassed level of expertise in the customer community has been a valuable resource to our industry partners.